SAP-docs/contribution-guidelines/docs/recognition.md

 Ensure that the two critical aspects (highlighted) are correct for your repository.

-Once the repository exists and is in the form described here, recognition in the SAP Community will be possible.
+Once the repository exists and is in the form described here, recognition in SAP Community will be possible.

 [sap-community]: https://community.sap.com
 [missions-badges]: https://community.sap.com/resources/missions-badges